 One of the most stylish percolators available, this Hamilton Beach Stainless Steel Percolator will certainly look great on your kitchen counter.
 There is a detachable cord as well as an indicator light to tell you when the coffee is ready.

-It will also keep your coffee warm after it has finished percolating.
-Those are all great features to have if you’re making coffee to last your entire morning.
+There is also a keep warm mode, which as the name suggest, keeps your coffee warm after you finish percolating your coffee.
+Those are all great features to have if you’re brewing coffee to last your entire morning.

 The pricing is also higher than other percolators that offer similar features.
 However, it does have the most unique design, which I think is the main reason why it commands a higher price tag.